Skip to main content

 Do not condescend.
 Treat the reader as smart but uninitiated.

-GPT-5: Excellent structure compliance.
-The analogies are polished.
-The "you" framing is consistent.
+GPT-5.5: Excellent structure compliance and strong on technical accuracy.
+The analogies are polished and the "you" framing is consistent, though they occasionally feel constructed rather than intuitive.
 Tends toward slightly longer explanations than necessary for a general audience.

 Research & Synthesis (Prompts 16–17)